woheller69/whoBIRD/README.md

 **Threshold**: Set the minimum probability required for a detection to be displayed.
 Be cautious when lowering the threshold, as it may lead to an increase in false detections.

+**Save .wav files**: Save a .wav file for each detection in Music directory.
+Recordings in this directory are not deleted by the app.
+Make sure to clean up on your own.
+Requires Android 12+.

+WARNING: This option may consume a lot of space in storage.

 # License
 This work is licensed under GPLv3, © woheller69